DanielL543/scRNA_seq_multiscale_inference/README.md

 signaling intermediates and transcription factors with no downstream targets.

 ## **Summary of Steps**
+This is a summary of the steps to follow in order to reproduce the inferred network results for the SCLC RPM dataset.

 **Step 1**: Will take the gene expression matrix and follows the standard _CellChat_ workflow.
 This will infer the active signaling pathways and L-R interactions between the cell types in the data.
 The processed cellchat object will be saved